Benitoite/howtophotovietnam/index.md

 </figure>

 ###	Curing your illness by prescription
-o ℞ Azithromycin (Zithromax Z-pack, Zmax, TRI-PAC, broad-spectrum macrolide antibiotic) At home, your doctor is most likely to prescribe a 3 or 5-day course of Azithromycin for severe diarrhea and fever.
+- ℞ Azithromycin (Zithromax Z-pack, Zmax, TRI-PAC, broad-spectrum macrolide antibiotic) At home, your doctor is most likely to prescribe a 3 or 5-day course of Azithromycin for severe diarrhea and fever.
 This is your doctor potentially keeping you out of the hospital- don't refuse it.
 You do not want to go to the hospital.

-o	℞ Amoxicillin (Penicillin antibiotic)
+-	℞ Amoxicillin (Penicillin antibiotic)
 Younger patients who can not swallow the larger caplets may be prescribed this liquid medication.

-o ℞ Cephalexin (Keflex, cephalosporin antibiotic)
+- ℞ Cephalexin (Keflex, cephalosporin antibiotic)
 If you present to a local doctor or pharmacist in Vietnam with severe fever and diarrhea, you are likely to obtain Keflex.

 <figure>